Romern/syncMyMoodle/README.md

 ## Configuration

+Copy `config.json.example` or the following text (minus the comments) to `config.json` in your current directory or alternatively to `~/.config/syncmymoodle/config.json` for configuring `syncmymoodle` user-wide.
-Copy `config.json.example` to `config.json` and adjust the settings:
+Afterwards you can adjust the settings:

 ```js
 {